xariasavila/calistenia_app/README.md

 # calistenia_app

-Proyecto desarrollado en Flutter para CIISA
+Proyecto desarrollado en Flutter para Titulo de ingeniería en informática de CIISA
 ## Getting Started

 This project is a starting point for a Flutter application.